 6 Feb 1903 Presented with the South Africa medal at the Palace Valletta by Governor Lord Grenfell.

 Malta 11 May 1903 Elected President of the Malta and Mediterranean Branch of the British Medical Association.

 7 Sep 1904 Appointed an official member of the Council of Government of Malta and a member of the Executive Council.

 29 Sep 1905 Lt Col Richard P Samut CGMO and Superintendent of Public Health, who had been on sick leave for a considerable time, asked to be superannuated.
 He was examined by a medical board, declared unfit, and was retired in November under Ordinance No 11 dated 1905.

 9 Nov 1905 Samut was succeeded as CGMO and Superintendent of the Public Health by Dr Giuseppe Caruana Scicluna, on an annual salary of £400.
 By 1905, Caruana Scicluna's knowledge of English was

 now quite equal to that of most other heads of departments, while his social standing is not inferior to that of other government officers who are equally brought into contact with naval and military officers.
 He was also appointed a member of the Executive Council and an official member of the Council of Government.

 1909 Awarded a testimonial on vellum from the Royal Humane Society.
-On 15 Nov 1908 Lt Col Samut attempted to save the life of a boy who while bathing in the sea off the Sliema Point Battery at Malta was driven out to sea and could not regain the shore.
-Lt Col Richard Samut went into the water but failed to reach him.
-The boy was saved by Police Constable Giuseppe Cachia who swam out to him, and after being fifty minutes in the water succeeded in landing him to safety.
+On 15 Nov 1908 Lt Col Richard Samut attempted to save the life of a boy who while bathing in the sea off the Sliema Point Battery at Malta was driven out to sea and could not regain the shore.
+Samut entered the water but failed to reach the boy.
+Police Constable Giuseppe Cachia swam out to the boy and after fifty minutes in the water, succeeded in landing him to safety.

 28 July 1914 Start of the Great War.